Opinion: Adidas' 3 Stripes Are Too Big on New 2026 Kits

-- Design Change: Adidas has enlarged the three stripes on the shoulders of their football kits, causing debate among fans.
+- Adidas Design Change: Adidas has enlarged the three stripes on their football kits for the 2026 World Cup, a change that has sparked debate among fans.

 Adidas Supersizes the Three Stripes